TIBCOSoftware/js-docker/kubernetes/README.md

 # Additional runtime environment variables

-See runtime environment variables for the main jasperservr-pro-cmdline image in master README.
+See runtime environment variables for the main jasperserver-pro-cmdline image in the master README for this repository.

-For the jasperservr-pro-cmdline:k8s image:
+For the jasperserver-pro-cmdline:k8s image:

 | Environment Variable Name | Notes |
 | ------------ | ------------- |